Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Good morning.

-Former Republican, now independent.
+Good morning, former Republican, now independent.

-Mark, you didn't address the debt ceiling increase.
+You didn't address the debt ceiling increase.

-Should that be in this Plan C?
+Should that be in this plan C?

 All right.